-- Deadlocks occurs when processes have been granted exclusive access to resources; In case of sharable access DL will not occur - A resource can be a hardware device (e.g. tape drive, printer, memory, CPU) or a piece of information (a variable, file, semaphore, record of a database) - Resources comes in two flavors: - Preemptable Resources.
-A resource that can be taken away from the process holding it with no ill effects, (sharable resources) e.g. CPU, memory - Non-Preemptable Resources.
-A resource that cannot be taken away from the process holding it, w/o causing the computation to fail, (non sharable resources) e.g. if a process has begun to burn a CD ROM, suddenly taking the CD recorder away from it and giving the CD Recorder to another process will result in a garbled CD - In general DL involve non-preemptable resources - A process may utilize a resource in following sequence:
+- Deadlocks occurs when processes have been granted exclusive access to resources; In case of sharable access DL will not occur. - A resource can be a hardware device (e.g. tape drive, printer, memory, CPU) or a piece of information (a variable, file, semaphore, record of a database). - Resources comes in two flavors: - Preemptable Resources.
+A resource that can be taken away from the process holding it with no ill effects, (sharable resources) e.g. CPU, memory. - Non-Preemptable Resources.
+A resource that cannot be taken away from the process holding it, w/o causing the computation to fail, (non sharable resources) e.g. if a process has begun to burn a CD ROM, suddenly taking the CD recorder away from it and giving the CD Recorder to another process will result in a garbled CD. - In general DL involve non-preemptable resources. - A process may utilize a resource in following sequence:

-CMP325 PUCIT Arif Butt Request \longrightarrow Use \longrightarrow Release
+Request \rightarrow Use \rightarrow Release